gdmoney/reading/the-consolations-of-philosophy.md

 ### Inadequacy - *Montaigne*
 - misplaced confidence in reason was the well-spring of idiocy - and, indirectly, also of inadequacy
-- outlined a new kind of philosophy which acknowledged how far we were from the rationa, serence creatures whom most of the ancient thinkers had taken us to be
+- outlined a new kind of philosophy which acknowledged how far we were from the rational, serene creatures whom most of the ancient thinkers had taken us to be
 - our bodies hold our minds hostage to their whims and rhythms
 - learn to accept our physical faults as unalterable facts of our condition, neither so terrible nor so humiliating
 - nothing that can happen to man is inhuman
 - true wisdom must involve an accommodation with our baser selves
-- in contrast to **Epicurean** and **Stoic** pholosophies which has suggested that we could achieve mastery over our bodies
+- in contrast to **Epicurean** and **Stoic** philosophies which has suggested that we could achieve mastery over our bodies
 - people are quick and arrogant to divide the world into two camps, the camp of the **normal** and that of the **abnormal**
 - the definition of normality proposed by any given society seems to capture only a fraction of what is in fact reasonable
 - and unfairly condemns vast areas of experience to an alien status
 - our country might have many virtues, but these did not depend on it being **our** country
 - a foreign land might have many faults, but these could not be identified through the mere fact that its customs were unusual
-- nationality and familiarity were absurt criteria by which to decide on the good
+- nationality and familiarity were absurd criteria by which to decide on the good
 - unfamiliar =/= inadequate
 - accusations of abnormality are regionally and historically founded
 - a friend is someone kind enough to consider more of us normal than most people do